Hundy Mundy offers a place of escape, away from it all.

 We recommend that before you make the decision to purchase a burial or interment plot, you go to visit the burial ground, to make sure it is the right place for you and your family.

 The site is open all year round during daylight hours so please feel free to visit without making an appointment.
 The pedestrian gate is always open.
-Or if you would like a guided tour around the ground, please get in touch with Mary, the custodian, who will be happy to meet you there.
+Or if you would like a guided tour around the ground, please get in touch with Jane, the custodian, who will be happy to meet you there.

 Hundy Mundy Natural Burial Ground (not for correspondence)